 Planar projection mapping

 Planar projection mapping is the basic type of projection mapping.
-The substrate, ie the surface, is straight and two-dimensional and is most often the projecting canvas, wall or facade of the building.
-A two-dimensional image or video projecting on a flat surface where an object from animation through a certain angle of view gains a third dimension.
+The substrate, i.e., the surface, is straight and two-dimensional and is most often the building's projecting canvas, wall, or facade.
+A two-dimensional image or video project on a flat surface where an object from animation through a certain angle of view gains a third dimension.

 Spherical projection mapping

 Spherical projections cover up to 360 ° projection in all directions.
-The projection takes place on the inside or outside of the ball or some of its fragments.
+The projection occurs inside or outside the ball or some of its fragments.
 This is the most demanding mapping method because a few projectors and a video splitter are required for the spherical projection to deliver the output video to the fragments that will then be played on a separate projector acting as a whole.

 Panoramic projection mapping

-Vying represents manipulation of images, or fractals of images in real time through software filters in synchronization with music.
-It is used as a part of the light show at most concerts, nightclubs and music festivals, but it also has its place in various artistic performances.
+Vying represents manipulating images or fractals of images in real-time through software filters in synchronization with music.
+It is used as a part of the light show at most concerts, nightclubs, and music festivals, but it also has its place in various artistic performances.

 Interactive projection mapping

 Interactive projections are becoming more popular because of the potential for interaction of viewers with projected video content.
 For example, during live paint video mapping, viewers using camera-focused lamps leave traces of light on the projected object.
-There is also projection mapping supported by MultiTouch screens where viewers can change projected video content in real-time.
-The latest interactive mapping technique is a motion capture mapping that allows interaction of 3D-modeled viewers interacting with the surface in front of them through the movement.
+There is also projection mapping supported by MultiTouch screens where viewers can change projected video content in real time.
+The latest interactive mapping technique is motion capture mapping, which allows 3D-modeled viewers to interact with the surface in front of them through movement.

 Application of projection mapping

-So far this mapping has mostly been used for projections on the facades of buildings or houses, but today it is applied to almost all surfaces: from sports fields and cars to human bodies and trees.
-Through projection mapping, you can tell a variety of stories: from commercials, historical-cultural facts to festive decorations.
-Recently, there is a growing demand for mapping for the scenographic painting of the stage and the space of social events, and its ability to allow advertisers to create supernatural landscapes on various surfaces, project mapping has also won the marketing world.
+So far, this mapping has mostly been used for projections on the facades of buildings or houses, but today it is applied to almost all surfaces: from sports fields and cars to human bodies and trees.
+You can tell various stories through projection mapping: from commercials, historical-cultural facts to festive decorations.
+Recently, there has been a growing demand for mapping for the scenographic painting of the stage and the space of social events, and its ability to allow advertisers to create supernatural landscapes on various surfaces, project mapping has also won the marketing world.

-If you are interested in using Projection mapping technology for your next event, let us know!
+Let us know if you want to use Projection mapping technology for your next event!
 Photo: YouTube (ACCIONA Producciones y Diseño "La Aventura de la Innovación" multimedial spektakl, Sevilla) Video: YouTube (Onionlab "Axioma" for LLUM BCN 2016 festival, Barcelona)